-We are very lucky to have our very own Forest School on site here at St Felix, all sessions are taught by two members of staff who are trained specialist Forest School Leaders.
-Forest School is well established at St Felix with all of the Reception children attending fortnightly throughout the seasons.
+We are very lucky to have our very own Forest School on site here at St Felix, all sessions are led by a member of staff who is a trained specialist Forest School Leader.
+Forest School is well established at St Felix with all of the Reception children attending weekly throughout the seasons.

 What are Forest Schools?

 Forest schools began in Scandinavia and have been developing in areas of the UK over the last ten years.
 In a Forest School children play and learn outdoors in a natural environment, all year round, in all weathers.